ashokviswa96/Perf-Matters/README.md

 The steps I took to improve the number of frames per second are:
    * reduced the number of iterations from 200 to 20.
    * Moved the height and width properties to .mover in style.css in order to reduce paint events.
    * used `document.getElementById` instead of `querySelector`.
    * Added `Backface-visibility: hidden;` property to css to define the visibility of the element.
-   * Made changes to the `updatePositions` function below as follows:
+   * Made changes to the `updatePositions` function  as follows:
-   *  moved the `document.body.scrollTop/1250` outside the function and passed it as a parameter.
+    1.  moved the `document.body.scrollTop/1250` outside the function and passed it as a parameter.
-   *  used `getElementsByClassName` instead of `querySelector`.
+    2.  used `getElementsByClassName` instead of `querySelector`.
    * optimised animation by using `requestAnimationFrame` on scrolling .The callback function `updatePositions` is passed within a anonymous function since it has `phasevar` passed.
 This is done to overcome the forced syncronous layout when the pizzas are generated at first.

     ```javascript